distributev/wordpress-laravel-docker-local-cloud/README.md

 * Local windows development environment (using Docker)
 * Push to git ==> Get deployed automatically live in production (without having to manually FTP upload PHP files or anything like that)

+# Project Deliverables

+* Required project source code pushed to this github repository
+* Document with detailed and clear steps how to achieve everything described in the below section called <strong>How Testing Will Be Done</strong>

 # Tools Used